sroecker/stpol/README.md

 If you also wish to commit, you'll have to have a github account and be added to the group, then you can use
 >git clone git@github.com:HEP-KBFI/stpol.git

+### Make sure you have sourced cmsset

+>source /cvmfs/cms.cern.ch/cmsset_default.sh
+or by using the following script
+>source setenv.sh

+### Create the workspace

+Run the following to create the CMSSW directory, link the SingleTopPolarization source code folder to it and compile everything
+>. ./setup.sh

 ---
-Note, your showtags output must be the following:
+Note, your showtags output after the setup should be the following:
 ``` bash
 	V00-02-10      CMGTools/External
 	V00-01-03      CommonTools/CandAlgos